mcqp/mcqp.github.io/docs/intro.md

 multiple messages and polls to **Telegram**.
 The **MCQP** project was created to assist students and anyone who needs to send sets of questions or create exams on **Telegram**.

+## Version 0.2.0 is Now Available 🥳
+See the [MCQP v0.2.0 changes](./versions/v0.2.0.md) for more information.

 ## Simple MCQP Syntax Example
 Create a file named `test.mcq` and add the following content:
 ```mcq title="test.mcq" showLineNumbers